madcodemonkey/CsvConverter/README.md

 # CsvConverter (Version 2)

-A simple .NET library for writing and reading CSV files using a List of T as the input or received output of the operation.
+A simple .NET Standard 2.0 library for writing and reading CSV files using a List of T as the input or received output of the operation.

 ## Reading and Writing
 Follow these links to learn more about a specific topic: